Achievable Rates for Channels with Deletions and Insertions: Insertion Channel

-We now determine the limiting behavior of $\frac{1}{n}H({X}^n| \tilde{Y}^{M_n})$.
-Recall that $\tilde{Y}^{M_n}$ is obtained by flipping the complementary insertions in $Y^{M_n}$.
-In other words, $\tilde{Y}^{M_n}$ has insertions in the same locations as $Y^{M_n}$, but the insertions are all duplications.
+\ee \end{lem} \begin{IEEEproof} See Appendix \ref{proof:ins_lim_HT_Y}. \end{IEEEproof} We now derive two upper bounds on the limiting behavior of $\frac{1}{n}H({X}^n | T^{M_n}, Y^{M_n})$.
+Define $\tilde{Y}^{M_n}$ as the sequence obtained from $(Y^{M_n}, T^{M_n})$ by flipping the complementary insertions in $Y^{M_n}$, i.e., flip bit $Y_j$ if $T_j=1$. $\tilde{Y}^{M_n}$ has insertions in the same locations as $Y^{M_n}$, but the insertions are all duplications.
 Hence $\tilde{Y}^{M_n}$ has the same number of runs as $X^n$.
 Recall from Section \ref{sec:prelim} that we can represent both binary sequences in terms of their run-lengths as

 where $R_n$, the number of runs in $X^n$ (and $\tilde{Y}^n$) is a random variable.
-Therefore, for all $n$, we have
+Therefore, for all $n$ we have the upper bound